Skip to main content

 Things to do in the Museum Quarter

-Unearth the treasures of Amsterdam's Museum Quarter, home to some of the world’s most important artistic and historical contributions, chic dining experiences, and one of the best-sounding concert venues on the planet.
-Break up a day of museum hopping by shopping in some of the Netherlands’ fanciest boutiques or sampling traditional jenevers.
+Unearth the treasures of Amsterdam's Museum Quarter, home to some of the world’s most important artistic, historical, and cultural experiences.
+Break up a day of museum hopping by shopping at the high-end stores of one of the country's most opulent streets, or sample locally distilled liqueurs at a jenever museum.

 Rijksmuseum Rembrandt Night's Watch painting